gopal-gawade/gopal-gawade/README.md

 ## 🧑‍💻 About Me
 - 💡 I specialize in *Next.js, React, Redux, TypeScript and JavaScript* for creating high-performance web apps.
-- 🎨 Love designing sleek UIs with *TailwindCSS & Material UI*.
+- 🎨 Love designing sleek UIs with *TailwindCSS, Shadcn/ui & Material UI*.
 - 📚 Always exploring new tools in the frontend ecosystem.
 - 🤝 Open to collaboration on exciting projects.